 TTL modes set the power based on metering the TTL preflash.
 In brighter ambient (sunlight), the camera is already trying to give a proper exposure based on ambient.
 A proper TTL level and a proper ambient exposure is two proper exposures, which add to 2x proper exposure, to be one stop overexposure (of the near subject).
 TTL BL (i.e., Balanced flash) understands that and backs off on the flash power level, which is great outdoors in the sun, but indoors, while it reduces overexposure, but high ISO will force a picture mostly of ambient light (with a little bit of fill flash).
 Of course, we might have selected things better to favor the flash.

-Repeating, speaking of a dim ambient, when the flash is not enabled, metering will of course give a rather slow shutter speed (which is why we are using flash).
-Reach up and enable the flash, and then the same scene will change to a 1/60 second shutter speed (the default, in dim ambient situations).
-This is NOT a metered value, it is Not about the flash exposure (flash is not sensitive to shutter speed, but continuous ambient is).
-The system just thinks that since you are using flash, you don't need slow (like 1/4 second, for example), and 1/60 will be better.
-The wide-open aperture will not change for flash.
-The high ISO may or may not change, depending on your camera model (but probably never for the internal flash).
-But a change from 1/4 to 1/60 second shutter will underexpose the ambient by four stops (extreme, but often a good thing).
+Repeating, speaking of a dim ambient, when the flash is not enabled, metering in A or P mode will of course give a rather slow shutter speed (which is why we are using flash).
+Reach up and enable the flash, and then the same scene will change to a 1/60 second shutter speed (speaking of the default in A or P modes, in dim ambient situations).
+This is NOT a metered value, and it is Not about the flash exposure (flash is not sensitive to shutter speed, but continuous ambient is).
+The system just thinks that since you are using flash, you don't need excessive slow (like 1/4 second, for example), and 1/60 will be better.
+The aperture will not change due to flash.
+The high ISO may or may not change, depending on your camera model.
+But a change from 1/4 to 1/60 second shutter will underexpose the ambient by four stops.
 And normally we don't care, because we are providing flash instead.
 Often we prefer to use camera Manual mode indoors, so we can set an even faster shutter speed (1/200 second), to better keep the orange incandescent ambient out of the picture.
 The TTL flash is still always automatic flash exposure, even in camera M mode.

 High ISO with flash indoors only has the (usually bad) effect of bringing the dim and orange ambient incandescent light way up brighter, to be the dominant light source, and be a real white balance problem.